VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Experiments

 \subsubsection{Grounding without COCO Annotations}

-As all three REG benchmarks are built upon COCO dataset, most state-of-the-art grounding methods, either explicitly or implicitly, make use of extra COCO annotations.
+As all three REG benchmarks are built upon the COCO dataset, most state-of-the-art grounding methods, either explicitly or implicitly, make use of extra COCO annotations.
 Two-stage methods normally use a COCO pretrained detector to extract proposals at the first stage while one-stage methods utilize the pretrained detector weights as initialization of backbone networks.
-In VL-NMS, we also use COCO annotations to build pseudo ground-truth for contextual objects using the text similarity based method.
-To relieve two-stage REG framework from depending on extra data, here we make an attempt to remove COCO detection annotations (\ie ground-truth bboxes and categories) from the grounding pipeline.
-Firstly, we replace the COCO pretrained detector at the first stage with a widely used Visual Genome pretrained detector~\cite{anderson2018bottom}.
-Secondly, we propose an alternative way to build pseudo ground-truth for contextual objects by means of weakly supervised phrase grounding (WSPG).
-Specifically, we use a pretrained state-of-the-art WSPG model~\cite{gupta2020contrastive} to ground all noun chunks in the expression and take the localization results as pseudo ground-truth.
-Then we regard all pseudo ground-truth bboxes and the annotated referent bbox as foreground bboxes to train VL-NMS.
+In VL-NMS, we also use COCO annotations to build pseudo ground-truth for contextual objects by the text similarity based method.
+To relieve the two-stage REG framework from depending on extra data, we attempt to remove COCO detection annotations (\ie, ground-truth bboxes and categories) from the grounding pipeline.
+During training, we replaced the COCO annotations with the detected bboxes and categories by the widely used Visual Genome pretrained detector~\cite{anderson2018bottom}.
+Then, we built pseudo ground-truth for contextual objects in a similar way to text similarity based method.
+We grounded all noun chunks in the expression, so it can be interpreted as a WSPG method.
+Then we regarded all pseudo ground-truth bboxes and the annotated referent bbox as foreground bboxes to train VL-NMS.
+Since only the ground-truth has credible annotations, we merely performed regression on them.
+Meanwhile, we empirically reduce the weight and label of pseudo ground-truth to 0.5.
+In the testing phase, we also replace the COCO detector with the Visual Genome detector.
 The results are shown in Table~\ref{tab:rec-bottom-up}.
 We can observe that replacing the COCO pretrained detector results in a much inferior grounding performance compared to Table~\ref{tab:model-agnostic} (\eg, performance of CM-A-E decreases by 35.94\%).
-Applying VL-NMS with WSPG-based pseudo ground-truth can consistently and greatly boost the performance of all baselines over three REG benchmarks (\eg, performance of CM-A-E increases by 31.91\%, almost as high as original CM-A-E+VL-NMS in Table~\ref{tab:model-agnostic}).
+Applying VL-NMS with WSPG-based pseudo ground-truth can consistently and greatly boost the performance of all baselines over three REG benchmarks (\eg, performance of CM-A-E increases by 32.27\%, almost as high as the original CM-A-E+VL-NMS in Table~\ref{tab:model-agnostic}).
 We also compared the two ways of generating pseudo ground-truth.
-As expected, text similarity based method (dubbed VL-NMS-COCO) generally yields superior results over WSPG based methods (dubbed VL-NMS-WSPG) by exploiting COCO bbox and category annotations.
-But the performance gap between these two methods is negligible.
+As expected, text similarity based method (dubbed VL-NMS (COCO)) generally yields superior results over WSPG based methods (dubbed VL-NMS (WSPG)) by exploiting COCO annotations. \cc{The gap is most obvious on RefCOCOg, indicating that it is most sensitive to the quality of the contextual objects.
+Since its expressions have the longest average lengths and contain the most contextual objects.} But the performance gap between these two methods is negligible.